I tried checking the GenAI Observability dashboard of the Observability feature in Amazon Bedrock AgentCore

 python chat.py "Tell me about S3 bucket security" --user "test_user" --session "session_test" [11:05:31]

 python chat.py "I'm not good with security permissions...
-What specific settings should I configure?" --user "test_user" --session "session_test"
+What specific settings should I make?" --user "test_user" --session "session_test"

-I'll also ask a question that uses a tool.
+I'll also ask a question that uses tools.
 It's the weakness analysis tool.

 python chat.py "Analyze my weaknesses" --session "session_test" --user "test_user" [11:21:58]

-Click on GenAI observability on the left tab.
-Click the tab to select `Bedrock AgentCore`.
+Click on GenAI observability in the left tab.
+Click on the Bedrock AgentCore tab.

-There are three Views (Agents view, Sessions view, and Traces view), and you can check metrics and behaviors from each perspective.
+There are three views (Agents view, Sessions view, and Traces view), each allowing you to check metrics and behavior from different perspectives.

 You can check the behavior of the deployed Agent.

-It's designed so you can see at a glance the number of Sessions and Traces, as well as whether there are any errors or throttling.
+It's designed to show at a glance the number of sessions and traces, and whether there are any errors or throttling.

-This allows you to see more details on a per-agent basis.
+This seems to show more details on a per-agent basis.

-Also, by pressing the Sessions tab and Traces tab, you can check the list of Sessions and Traces within this agent.
+Also, by clicking on the Sessions tab or Traces tab, you can view the list of Sessions and Traces within this agent.

 I think this is the flow when looking at details on a per-agent basis.